godotengine/godot-docs/classes/class_performance.rst

 You can add custom monitors using the :ref:`add_custom_monitor<class_Performance_method_add_custom_monitor>` method.
 Custom monitors are available in **Monitor** tab in the editor's **Debugger** panel together with built-in monitors.

-\ **Note:** A few of these monitors are only available in debug mode and will always return 0 when used in a release build.
+\ **Note:** Some of the built-in monitors are only available in debug mode and will always return ``0`` when used in a project exported in release mode.

-\ **Note:** Many of these monitors are not updated in real-time, so there may be a short delay between changes.
+\ **Note:** Some of the built-in monitors are not updated in real-time for performance reasons, so there may be a delay of up to 1 second between changes.

 \ **Note:** Custom monitors do not support negative values.
 Negative values are clamped to 0.